 Spouses are also required to maintain each other having regard to their means and needs.
-A spouse can apply for maintenance even if living with the other spouse.
+A spouse can apply for child maintenance payments even if living with the other spouse.

 All parents, married or unmarried, have a duty to maintain dependent children.

-Sometimes, a person other than the parent make seek maintenance such as a relative taking care of a dependent child who is legal guardian, or social worker if the child is in the care of the H.S.E.
+Sometimes, a person other than the parent may seek maintenance such as a relative taking care of a dependent child who is a legal guardian, or social worker if the child is in the care of the H.S.E.

 Both the District and Circuit Court can make lump sum orders for maintenance although, at present, the District Court cannot make an order for more than €6,349.00

-The amount of maintenance to be paid varies from case to case dependent upon your individual circumstances and individual legal advice including an assessment of the parties’ means is needed to advise fully.
+The amount of child maintenance to be paid varies from case to case depending upon your individual circumstances and individual legal advice including an assessment of the parties’ means is needed to advise fully.

 Yes, it can.
-If a spouse fails to pay maintenance, an Attachment of Earnings Order can be sought from the court if the person is employed.
-Similarly an Attachment of Earnings Order can be sought from persons on social welfare or on a private pension.
-In such circumstances the employer or organisation that pays the spouse can be ordered to deduct maintenance from the salary or social welfare or pension payment.
+If a spouse fails to do child maintenance payments in Ireland, an Attachment of Earnings Order can be sought from the court if the person is employed.
+Similarly, an Attachment of Earnings Order can be sought from persons on social welfare or on a private pension.
+In such circumstances, the employer or organisation that pays the spouse can be ordered to deduct maintenance for children from the salary or social welfare or pension payment.

 The Court can make an Attachment of Earnings Order as set out above.

 Yes.
-Maintenance can be reviewed by the Court if there is a change in circumstances.
+Maintenance for children can be reviewed by the Court if there is a change in circumstances.